 The result of removing portfolio netting and applying a payout ratio to counter flow FTRs would have increased the calculated payout ratio in the 2013 to 2014 planning period from the reported 72.8 percent to 91.0 percent.
-For the 2014 to 2015 planning period the payout ratio was 100 percent.
+For the 2014 to 2015 and 2015 to 2016 planning period the payout ratio was 100 percent.
 The MMU recommends that counter flow and prevailing flow FTRs be treated symmetrically with respect to the application of a payout ratio.